lluppesms/voice.command.tester/README.md

 2. **Configure credentials in appsettings.json or User Secrets**:

-   You will need to have an Azure VoiceLive API key.
-You can set it up in `appsettings.json` like this:
+   You will need to deploy the Voice Live service in AI Foundry and one of the models such as gpt-realtime that support audio.
+You must have an Azure VoiceLive API key and an endpoint set it up in `appsettings.json` (or user secrets) like this:

    ```json
    {